cilium/cilium.io/src/posts/2019-02-12-cilium-14/index.md

   - dns
   - Kubernetes
 ogImage: ogimage.png
-ogSummary: ` We are excited to announce the Cilium 1.4 release.
+ogSummary: "We are excited to announce the Cilium 1.4 release.
 The release introduces several new features as well as optimization and scalability work.
-The highlights include the addition of global services to provide Kubernetes service routing across multiple clusters, DNS request/response aware authorization and visibility, transparent encryption (beta), IPVLAN support for better performance and latency (beta), integration with Flannel, GKE on COS support, AWS metadata based policy enforcement (alpha) as well as significant efforts into optimizing memory and CPU usage.`
+The highlights include the addition of global services to provide Kubernetes service routing across multiple clusters, DNS request/response aware authorization and visibility, transparent encryption (beta), IPVLAN support for better performance and latency (beta), integration with Flannel, GKE on COS support, AWS metadata based policy enforcement (alpha) as well as significant efforts into optimizing memory and CPU usage."
 ---

 ![Release Overview](ogimage.png)